iaakash47/avsddac28nm/README.md

 # 8-Bit DAC

-* 8-Bit DAC is implemented using 3 switch instances.
-2-Bit circuitry and waveform are shown below
+* 8Bit DAC is implemented using 2 and 7-Bit DACs and 1 switch instances.
+8-Bit circuitry and waveform are shown below

 ## 8-Bit DAC design and simulation: